djkgamc/djkgamc-chat/replit.md

   - Responsive padding for narrow screens
   - Sticky message input at the bottom
   - Gradient fade effect above input area
+- **Research Cats Animation:** During deep research phase, animated black cats with golden eyes appear across the screen:
+  - 8 cats positioned around the viewport with bobbing and looking animations
+  - Each cat has a small "researching..." caption
+  - Adds whimsy to the waiting experience during long research operations

 ## Project Architecture